jbexta/AgentPilot/README.md

 A validator prompt is then used to confirm the detected action.
 If the action is valid, the task continues as a single action.
 If the action is not valid, then the task uses ReAct.<br>
 This validator can be disabled with the config setting: `use-validator`<br>
 If the config setting `always-use-react = true` then the validator is skipped, since the validator is only used to determine if the single action is sufficient.<br>
-_Note: The setting `always-use-react` will only use ReAct when an action is detected, otherwise the agent will respond as usualy._
+_Note: The setting `always-use-react` will only use ReAct when an action is initially detected, otherwise the agent will respond as usualy._

 This default behaviour of not always using ReAct is faster for single actions, but introduces a problem where for complex requests it may forget to initiate a ReAct.
 This could be solved by fine-tuning a validator model.